Mohamad-Hachem/chrome-extension-dataSave/README.md

 . a delete button to delete you board
 -----------------------------------------------

-I hope you benifit from the extension
+I hope you benefit from the extension